 Below is a video about the Earth Day Parade event from 2014 that we found on the event’s official website.
 As you can see it’s not a huge event, but it’s both youth-focused and youth-organized and attracts fairly prominent speakers some years (including Dr. David Suzuki a few years ago).

-TIP #1: If planning to drive somewhere in the area between just before 1 pm and around 2 pm, don’t plan to go north on Commercial between Grandview Highway and William Street.
-The entire two lanes of northbound traffic will be full of people marching.
+TIP #1: If planning to drive somewhere in the area around parade time, don’t plan to go north on Commercial between Grandview Highway and William Street.
+The entire two lanes of northbound traffic are full of people marching.
 It’s not a long parade, but traffic is completely blocked in the one direction for the duration of the parade.

 TIP #2: Don’t drive to the Earth Day Parade.
 It’s Earth Day after all.
 Take public transit, walk or ride your bike!